 They include things such as freebies, guides, newsletters, e-books to download special offers and sales etc. that are useful and sure to capture your visitors’ attention.
 The point of this is to give them a taste and hopefully, they’ll want more.

 In this digital age, your business’ website is more than a set of codes.
 It isn’t just a place on the internet.
 Your website is a tool that if used right, can propel your business into a success.
 It plays a vital role in your online marketing strategy.
 It sets the perception of your business to the outside world.

 Increased sales, productivity and your thriving business are just some of the benefits of taking advantage of what a great marketing tool a website is.
 Investing in your company’s website means investing in its future.
 You shouldn’t take it lightly, should you?

 Your website is your greatest asset, especially if you’re running an online business, but don’t let it become your greatest enemy.

-Follow the suggestions in this article, and then continue your research to eliminate any possible conversion blockers and consequently, improve your sales.
+Follow the suggestions in this article, and eliminate any possible conversion blockers and consequently, improve your sales.

 So what website design tip did you find most interesting?